 When embarking on an eDiscovery project, the IT department will be asked to confirm:

-Given ever-increasing budget constraints, more corporate legal teams are looking for ways to take control of the eDiscovery process.
+Given ever-increasing budget constraints, more corporate legal teams are looking for ways to take control of the legal eDiscovery process.
 And to achieve this transition, from relying on external providers to doing the job themselves, IT, legal, and eDiscovery project management teams need to collaborate.

 Given the vast amounts of data which eDiscovery project teams must deal with, legal holds can no longer be managed with Excel spreadsheets and simple Microsoft search tools cannot be relied on to find relevant data and leave an accurate audit trail.